colewaldrip/lotf-2023-checklist/README.md

 ## Lords of the Fallen (2023) Checklist

-Completionist's guide, checklist, & cheat-sheet for Lords of the Fallen (2023).
+A completionist's guide, checklist, & cheat-sheet for Lords of the Fallen (2023).

 ---